contentstack/live-preview-sdk/README.md

-# Contentstack Live Preview SDK
+# Contentstack Live Preview Utils SDK

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.

+Contentstack provides the Live Preview Utils SDK to establish a communication channel between the various Contentstack SDKs and your website, transmitting live changes to the preview pane.
 [Read More](https://www.contentstack.com/docs/content-managers/live-preview/).

-Contentstack provides the Live Preview SDK to establish a communication channel between the various Contentstack SDKs and your website, transmitting live changes to the preview pane.

 # Installation

-To install the package via npm using following command:
+To install the package via npm, use the following command:

 ```bash
 npm install @contentstack/live-preview-utils